Urgent Action to end violence in the Ljubljana Psychiatric hospital, Slovenia

 Sign this Petition

-By signing, I authorize deinstitucionalizacija@siol.net to hand over the information I provide on this form to those who have power on this issue.
+By signing, I accept that deinstitucionalizacija@siol.net will be able to see all the information I provide on this form.

 We will not display your email address publicly online.